letuss004/PythonGroup8/report/report.md

 > &ensp;&ensp;&ensp;Inside Hotel_management, there is 3 more packages: “control”, “model”, “view” and file “main_hotel”.

+#### a) Database Script <a name="implementation4a"></a>

-- Database_script: The Database scripts is a series of command line scripts which will create, erase, restore and merge databases.
+&ensp;&ensp;&ensp; The Database scripts is a series of command line scripts which will create, erase, restore and merge databases.

+#### b)  Database Information Scripts <a name="implementation4b"></a>

-- Db_information_scripts: As soon as the database is created, this file will be run with the task of generating information for the database, such as entering room information, type of food, and so on.
+&ensp;&ensp;&ensp; As soon as the database is created, this file will be run with the task of generating information for the database, such as entering room information, type of food, and so on.

+#### c) Hotel Management <a name="implementation4c"></a>

-- Hotel_management: The hotel management system's entire python code:
+> The hotel management system's entire python codes

-    + Control: As discussed above, controller.py is responsible for interacting and inspecting user data.
+- Control: As discussed above, controller.py is responsible for interacting and inspecting user data.
 To do this, the controller must contain methods such as input_dob() that force the user to enter the corresponding user date of birth.
+  <br/><br/>
-    + Model: Python module that deals with the database.
+- Model: Python module that deals with the database.
 It is responsible for the CRUD methods and connects the database to the interface.
+  <br/><br/>
-    + View: View is the most difficult element because it takes extensive understanding of GUI and OOP.
+- View: View is the most difficult element because it takes extensive understanding of GUI and OOP.
 At this package.
 We divide into two main parts using the divide-to-conquer method:

-        * Root file: Root is responsible for creating and setting information for the main window.
+    + Root file: Root is responsible for creating and setting information for the main window.
 Most importantly, it also takes care of switching between frames during the program by using switch_frames().

-        * Other files: They're frames made by inheriting from the ttk module Frame class.
+    + Other files: They're frames made by inheriting from the ttk module Frame class.
 These frames will show the user with options, requests, and messages, functional buttons and will be switched by root.
+      <br/><br/>
-    + Main_hotel: The file which call the root file and generating root object.
+- Main_hotel: The file which call the root file and generating root object.

 ## III/.
 Results <a name="results"></a>